 What you eat is really important when you have cancer.
 Your body needs enough calories and nutrients to stay strong.
-Good nutrition can help treatments work better, too.
 But the disease can make it hard to get what you need, which can be different before, during, and after treatment.
 And sometimes, you just won’t feel like eating.

 You don’t need a drastic diet makeover.
 Just a few simple tricks to make good-for-you foods easy and appetizing.

 Start focusing on healthy foods even before you begin your treatment.
 You don't know how it will affect you or what kind of side effects you might have.
 That's why it's a good idea to get good nutrition now.
-It will help your body stay strong and lower your risk of infections.
+It can help you feel better and your body stay strong.

 It’s also a good time to plan for the days when you won’t feel like making anything to eat.
 Fill your fridge and pantry with healthy foods, especially those that need very little (or no) cooking.
 Nuts, applesauce, yogurt, pre-chopped veggies, and microwaveable brown rice or other whole grains are easy options.
 Make batches of some of your favorite entrees and freeze them, too.